portworx/px-docs/cloud/backups.md

 ```

-`pxctl cloudsnap credentials list`  only displays non-secret values of the credentials.
+`pxctl credentials list`  only displays non-secret values of the credentials.
 Secrets are neither stored locally nor displayed.
 These credentials will be stored as part of the secret endpoint given for PX for persisting authentication across reboots.
 Please refer to `pxctl secrets` help for more information.

 #### Perform Cloud Backup ####